19cah/blog/_posts/2017-11-09-how-to-start-coding-cs50.md

 ### Where to start?.

-When we start learing how to code, we all start asking ourselves questions like: where to start?, what programming do I need to start with?,etc.
+When we start learing how to code, we all start asking ourselves questions like: where to start?, what programming do I need to start with?, etc.

 Well most of the people say that you should start by learing an easy programming language, [Python](https://www.python.org/) can be an that easy to start with, but today I will be showing you a free course that will help you a lot to learn a basics of the art of Computer Science.